Sara Phelan SC

 • Pro Bono Week Launch – “Shaping the Pro Bono Landscape in Ireland”presentation and panel discussion, Deloitte, 21st November 2022

-Sara has also chaired numerous conferences, seminars & webinars on a variety of topics including medical negligence, ethics, arbitration & mediation.
+Sara has also given opening addresses at, and has chaired, numerous conferences, seminars & webinars on a variety of topics including medical negligence, employment law, ethics, arbitration & mediation.

 • Sara has a significant interest in ADR and particularly in mediation and arbitration.